The Cottingham Memorial Club

 a) A pleasant lounge bar area, with seating for about 100, in which to enjoy a drink or meal at lunchtimes and Thursday or Friday evenings.

 b) Five full size snooker tables situated in three rooms, which allows social snooker for any member.
 We also have three thriving and successful snooker teams playing in the East Yorkshire & North Humberside Snooker Leagues.
 We regularly host Internal Competitions run for the Members.

-c) A popular Golf section that has about forty members who play at several different courses throughout the spring and summer period.
+c) A popular Golf section who play at several different courses throughout the spring and summer period.

 d) A busy Social section that provides different activities for members throughout the year, including regular Quiz Nights, Monthly Artistes Nights, regular Diners Nights Eve(provided by our Caterer, Julie Davies).
 The annual turnover of the Club is approximately £250,000 per year.
 The Club employs a Full Time Steward and a number of part time bar staff.
 The club also employs a part time handyman and part time cleaners.